Meyer Memorial Trust

 Application Format

 Meyer has moved away from traditional responsive grantmaking to periodic funding opportunities designed through community engagement.
-The 2025 Summer Funding Opportunity distributed approximately $7.2 million across all four focus areas, with emphasis on intentionally moving resources toward organizing and movement-building.
+Funding opportunities are distributed throughout the year across all four focus areas, with emphasis on intentionally moving resources towards organising and movement-building.
 Most grants support work over 12 months, though collaboratives may request up to 24 months.

 Grant Types:

-• Operating Support Grants: Investments in an organization's mission and strategic goals (501(c)(3) public charities only)
+• Operating Support Grants: Investments in an organisation's mission and strategic goals (501(c)(3) public charities only)

-• Project Support Grants: Support for specific, discrete projects of high priority to an organization and its community
+• Project Support Grants: Support for specific, discrete projects of high priority to an organisation and its community

 Typical Grant Ranges: